hull/hull-node/README.md

 For example of the notifications payload [see details](./notifications.md)

-### smartNotificationHandler() `BETA`
+### smartNotifierHandler() `BETA`

-`smartNotificationHandler` is a next generation `notifHandler` cooperating with our internal notification tool.
+`smartNotifierHandler` is a next generation `notifHandler` cooperating with our internal notification tool.
 To mark connector as using the smartNotifier `smart-notifier` tag should be present in `manifest.json` file:

 ```json
 {